 I feel like it solves a couple of problems that I often encounter:

-when looking for or other artists with non-latin names in my library, I’m going to look for them by their visual representation since I’m a visual learner, and not by their spoken translation that in many cases I might not know (especially for independent vaporwave artists); and
+or other artists with non-latin names in my library, I’m going to look for them by their visual representation since I’m a visual learner, and not by their spoken translation that in many cases I might not know (especially for independent vaporwave artists); and

 it allows me finer control over the “The Cure vs Cure, The” and “David Bowie vs Bowie, David” problems, as I prefer to simply sort on the artist’s chosen stage name to avoid confusing inconsistencies (“Bowie, David” makes sense to me but “Rock, Aesop” does not, for example, and mixing the two modes makes finding anything into a chore).